-The section of our 2007 Proxy Statement captioned "Nominees for Director" under "Proposal 1.
+The section of our 2008 Proxy Statement captioned "Nominees for Director" under "Proposal 1.
 Election of Directors" identifies members of our board of directors and nominees, and is incorporated in this Item 10 by reference.

-The names and ages of our executive officers as of January 8, 2008, together with certain biographical information, are as follows:
+The names and ages of our executive officers as of June 2, 2008, together with certain biographical information, are as follows:

-- William M. Ashbaugh, age 52, has served as Senior Vice President since 2005 and Vice President since 2001.
+- William M. Ashbaugh, age 53, has served as Senior Vice President since 2005 and Vice President since 2001.
 He previously served as Managing Director in the corporate finance departments of Hoak Breedlove Wesneski & Co. from 1998 to 2001, Principal Financial Securities from 1997 to 1998 and Southwest Securities from 1995 to 1997. - Gary L. Martin, age 61, was named President and Chief Executive Officer in July 2007, has been a director since July 1988 and has served as Vice President since 1984.
 He previously served as Vice President from 1978 to 1980.
-Since 1980, Mr. Martin has served as President of The Whitmore Manufacturing Company, a wholly-owned portfolio company. - Jeffrey G. Peterson, age 34, was named Secretary in August 2007 and has served as Vice President and Treasurer since 2005 and was an Investment Associate since 2001.
-He previously held positions with the investment banking division of Scott & Stringfellow, Inc. and the corporate lending division of Bank One. - William R. Thomas, age 79, has served as Chairman of the Board of Directors since 1982.
-In July 2007, he retired from his role as President, which he held since 1980.
-In addition, he has been a director since 1972 and was previously Senior Vice President from 1969 to 1980.
+Since 1980, Mr. Martin has served as President of The Whitmore Manufacturing Company, a wholly-owned portfolio company. - Jeffrey G. Peterson, age 34, was named Secretary and Compliance Officer in August 2007, has served as Vice President since 2005 and was an Investment Associate since 2001.
+He previously held positions with the investment banking division of Scott & Stringfellow, Inc. and the corporate lending division of Bank One.

-The sections of our 2007 Proxy Statement captioned "Meetings and Committees of the Board of Directors under "Proposal 1.
+The sections of our 2008 Proxy Statement captioned "Meetings and Committees of the Board of Directors under "Proposal 1.
 Election of Directors" and "Report of the Audit Committee" identifies members of our audit committee of our board of directors and our audit committee financial expert, and are incorporated in this Item 10 by reference.

-The section of our 2007 Proxy Statement captioned "Section 16(a) Beneficial Ownership Reporting Compliance" is incorporated in this Item 10 by reference.
+The section of our 2008 Proxy Statement captioned "Section 16(a) Beneficial Ownership Reporting Compliance" is incorporated in this Item 10 by reference.